chrchang/stats/README.md

   fisher_test 20 30 40 50 60 70

-fisher.c is covered by GPLv3 (see the LICENSE file).
+binom.c and fisher.c are covered by GPLv3 (see the LICENSE file).
 For snphwe2.c usage rules, refer to the Abecasis Lab's SNP-HWE page at http://sph.umich.edu/csg/abecasis/Exact .